angr-tcg/pytcg/README.md

     source env/bin/activate
     pip install -r requirements.txt

+If you have the angr virtual environment already set up, you can use that too (via `workon angr`) since the pytcg requirements are a subset of angr's.

 ## Run

-There's a simple Makefile to build the FFI and run basic interface testing.
+There's a simple Makefile to build the FFI and run basic interface testing:

+    make

+## Overview of Qemu sources

+Libtcg interface is located at qemu/libtcg/libtcg.c.
+The frontend (which does guest binary to TCG translation) is located at qemu/target/i386/translate.c.

+## Debugging Qemu

+If you want to step through the real TCG generation code, fire up ipython in one terminal, get the process id, then in another terminal fire up gdb and attach to the ipython process.
+Then you can set breakpoints on code generation functions, etc.

 ## Example op pretty-print